Tiloweb/SymfonyBase64Bundle/README.md

 Usage
 =====

-This Bundle made easy to use the Doctrine\Paginator method to optimally paginate your requests.
-The pagination always use the `GET $page` to control on wich page you are, so you don't have to worry about the route.
+This Bundle allow you to manage entities files send through your forms in base64.

 Installation
 ============